zetavg/chromium-website/site/developers/how-tos/file-web-bluetooth-bugs/index.md

     *   Generic tool that allows you to scan, advertise and explore your Bluetooth low energy (BLE) devices and communicate with them.

+## Manual Bluetooth Tests

+https://github.com/WebBluetoothCG/manual-tests contains a suite of tests that use the Web Bluetooth API.
+These tests differ from those already utilized by browsers in that they rely on actual Bluetooth hardware, and are manually driven.

+Reproducing an error by forking and modifying one of these tests will enable other developers to reproduce the same error more rapidly because they will not need to acquire another specific or possibly proprietary device.

 ## Bluetooth Devices to Test With

 These devices are some that can be used to act as peripheral devices.